Call for nominations for a member of the PAGANZ Inc Committee

 The 2019 Population Approach Workshops (PAWS) are being held prior to the meeting proper on Monday 25 November (1 day).
 There will be the Beginners (introductory) and Intermediate (using nlmixr for population analyses) workshops -further details are provided here.
 As usual, PAWS remain free to attend, just remember to select a PAWS during the registration process.
 An important note this year is that PAWS will be BYOD (bring your own device) for access to the “hands on” component.
-Your device needs to be able to connect to a Wifi network for internet access.
+Please bring a suitable computing device to the workshop; one that has an internet browser, a USB port, and, preferably a mouse and a keyboard.
 More details will follow in the near future.

-The theme for this meeting is: Shared horizons: Optimising drug response to improve patient outcomes
+The theme for this joint meeting is: Shared horizons: Optimising drug response to improve patient outcomes

 We anticipate that there will be approximately 300 attendees at the Meeting from Australia, New Zealand, Asia, Europe and the United States.
 These world-class experts, early career researchers and students are all actively engaged in either academic or industrial pre-clinical and clinical pharmacology.